 The title page of your presentation should consist of a short biography, including your grade, educational and sporting interests, and any other pertinent information.

 Who is eligible to participate?

-Any student, kindergarten through high school, attending the conference as an official guest of a registrant is eligible to present a paper as a Junior Engineering & Science Speaker.
+Any student, 1st grade through high school, attending the conference as an official guest of a registrant is eligible to present a paper as a Junior Engineering & Science Speaker.

 - Complete the form with title and abstract